bbauska/CAD101en/README.md

 var c = new Car with the arguments; "meridian", "Sabre GT" and 2012.

-In the Car function, the keyword \"this\" refers to the current instance of the Car object that is being created.
+In the Car function, the keyword &quot;this&quot; refers to the current instance of the Car object that is being created.
 In other words, an instance of Car that is associated with the variable named c.